-Plastic pollution is arguably one of the most challenging forms of pollution that we are faced with today, negatively impacting terrestrial, freshwater and marine ecosystems, and the organisms that live in these habitats.
+Plastic pollution is arguably one of the most challenging forms of contamination.
+It impacts terrestrial, freshwater, and marine ecosystems and the organisms in these habitats.

 Discarded plastic not only looks unsightly; it kills.
-Wildlife often become entangled in plastic bags or other discarded plastic debris, which can impair their ability to forage or hunt for food and evade predators.
+Wildlife often becomes entangled in plastic bags or other discarded plastic debris.
+It impairs their ability to forage or hunt for food and evade predators.

-In many cases it slowly cuts into the victim’s flesh, causing open wounds that lead to a slow, agonizing death as wounds become infected or as the animal is slowly strangled to death.
+Often, it cuts into the victim’s flesh.
+And it causes open wounds that lead to a slow, agonizing death as wounds become infected or strangle animals.

 Does Plastic Persist in the Environment?

 Plastic is a manufactured material designed to be durable and withstand the elements.
 So, it does not break down in the environment but persists for a long time.

 When it starts to break down, it doesn’t disappear but instead breaks down into smaller and smaller pieces.
 It eventually resulted in gazillions of tiny plastic fragments – or microplastics – measuring less than 5mm.

 We consistently recognize plastic pollution on land as a huge environmental problem.
 And it has only been recently that the extent of marine plastic pollution has become apparent.
 This is partly because plastic tends to sink to the ocean depths, out of sight and out of mind.

 But as more and more plastic debris washes up onto beaches around the world, people become aware of the existence of the Great Pacific Garbage Patch.
 It is an extensive area where plastic waste converges in the middle of the ocean.
 And conservationists are beginning to sit up, and alarm bells are starting to sound.